Data processing and pipelines¶

-A sink, on the other hand, is a consumer of data, providing logic for the transformation and publication of data emitted from related sources.
+A sink, on the other hand, is a consumer of data, providing logic for the publication of data emitted from related sources.

-The pipeline configuration is, by default stored in separate configuration
+The actual configuration of each pipelines is, by default, stored in separate

 The meter pipeline definition looks like: